CPSC-449-Projects/project2/README.txt

 4. To load the database for the services, command:
 $ ./bin/init.sh

+5. To configure HAProcy to present as an HTTP load balancer, command:
+$ sudo nano /etc/haproxy/haproxy.cfg

-5. To run the services, command:
+5. To start the services, command on another terminal:
-$ foreman start
+$ foreman start --formation user_services=1,timelines_services=3